Living with neurodiversity: Business launched in Revelstoke - BC Local News

 At Unique Excellence, Olsson sits with clients to hear their story and works with them to create a simple, step by step supportive action plan, which includes resources, referrals, guidance and information regarding options and supports.

-Autism is not something that needs to be fixed and people who are on the spectrum should not need to change to fit into society, she said.
+Autism is not something that needs to be fixed as people who are on the spectrum should not need to change to fit into society, she said.

+READ MORE: Online entrepreneur launches plus size snow gear store in North America

 For Olsson, that includes meditation, music, movement, hot baths and spending time with trusted friends, family and her dog Luna.